 1. Some of the most vulnerable young people are dropping out of the benefits system

-Out of the 50 young people on the Youth Obligation that we tracked, around half dropped out of the programme – but not because they found work.
+Out of the 50 young people on the Youth Obligation that we tracked, around half dropped out – but not because they found work.
 These young people had to leave because they were struggling with ongoing issues, such as poor mental health or homelessness.

 It’s really difficult for young people to start looking for a job until they’ve dealt with these complex issues.
-What’s really concerning is that they had to drop out of the system altogether and stopped receiving their benefit payments as a result.
+What’s really concerning is that they had to drop out of the system altogether.
+That means they stopped receiving their benefit payments as a result.